 - Press Lounge.
 Ink 48 Hotel, 653 11th Avenue.
-In Hell’s Kitchen near the Air and Space Museum.
+In Hell’s Kitchen near the Sea, Air and Space Museum.
 Supposedly the most expensive.
 Open from 5 pm to 12-3 am depending on the day.

 - Westlight.
 In Williamsburg, 111 N 12th St, Brooklyn.
 For a full view of the Manhattan skyline.
 Open from 4pm to midnight from Sunday to Thursday and until 2am Friday and Saturday.

 - Bookmarks Rooftop Lounge, Library Hotel, 299 Madison Ave.
 Close to the Public Library, with good views of the Empire State Building.
 Open from 4pm to midnight from Sunday to Thursday and until 1am Friday and Saturday.

 - Pod 39.
 At 145 E 39th St, near Grand Central.
 Not only stands out for the views, but for the terrace itself, which imitates an old building, with columns where the walls should be, but without ceiling.

 - Jimmy at James Hotel, 15 Thompson Street.
 In SoHo, near TriBeCa.
 The view is similar to that of Le Bain, although from further south.
 Has a pool.
 Open from 5 pm to 1 am (Sunday to Wednesday) or 2 am (Thursday to Saturday).